dcendents/mybatis-generator-plugins/README.md

 ## AlterModelPlugin

-A simple plugin to modify the generated.
+A simple plugin to modify the generated model.
 Currently it can add interfaces to the specified generated model class.
 There are 2 mandatory parameters to set:
   - **fullyQualifiedTableName**: The name of the database table including the schema.
   - **addInterfaces**: A coma delimited list of interfaces to add to the model class implementations.